Sports Coach Logo Sports Coach Training Principles Fitness Components

 Ron Fritzke explains why fluid bike trainers are far superior to magnetic and wind trainers.

-I cannot say that riding for two hours last night on my bike trainer was particularly pleasant.
-But it sure beat the alternative of riding outside when the temperature was close to freezing on slippery roads that were lacking in the "street light" department.
+I cannot say that riding my bike trainer for two hours last night was particularly pleasant.
+But it sure beat the alternative of riding outside when the temperature was nearly freezing on slippery roads lacking in the "street light" department.

 Notwithstanding the scowl I directed toward the trainer after my sweaty ride, I am thankful to have been able to do my ride indoors.
 And I say that even after having suffered the additional pain of watching my favourite football team get trounced as I pedalled along.

-But enough of the snivelling, let me pass on a little "bike trainer knowledge".
-I have written enough indoor bike trainer reviews to have become somewhat of a bike trainer geek.
+But enough of the snivelling.
+Let me pass on a little "bike trainer knowledge."
+I have written enough indoor bike trainer reviews to become somewhat of a bike trainer geek.
 I have learned that "fluid bike trainers" reign supreme if there is one thing.

 Sound level is important

-Fluid bike trainers are the quietest indoor trainers compared to magnetic trainers or wind trainers.
-The sound level of a ride on a trainer can get to be a real problem, especially if the cyclist is riding in close quarters (like in an apartment complex).
+Fluid bike trainers are the quietest indoor trainers compared to magnetic or wind trainers.
+However, the sound level of a ride on a trainer can become a real problem, especially if the cyclist is riding in close quarters (like in an apartment complex).

 The quest for a realistic ride

-Fluid trainers also shine in providing a "realistic" ride.
-When companies speak of realistic rides on their trainers, they refer to how closely it simulates what you would experience if you were to take your bike out onto the road.
+Fluid trainers also excel at providing a "realistic" ride.
+When companies speak of realistic rides on their trainers, they refer to how closely they simulate what you would experience if you were to take your bike out onto the road.

-After doing Kurt Kinetic Road Machine reviews and Cycleops Fluid 2 trainer reviews, I can confidently say that these two companies have done everything possible to make the resistance levels in their trainers match outdoor conditions.
+After reviewing Kurt Kinetic Road Machine and Cycleops Fluid 2 trainers, I can confidently say that these two companies have done everything possible to ensure that the resistance levels in their trainers match outdoor conditions.

-I do not know if you are up on your aerodynamics enough to see that wind resistance does not increase linearly, but I am here to tell you that the faster you pedal your bike, the harder the wind resistance situation gets.
+I do not know if you are up on aerodynamics enough to see that wind resistance does not increase linearly, but I am here to tell you that the faster you pedal your bike, the more complex the wind resistance situation gets.

-All things being the same, riding your bike at 20mph takes much more than twice the energy to ride it at 10 mph.
-And that is the type of exponential increase that fluid bike trainers provide.
+All things being the same, riding your bike at 20mph takes more than twice the energy to ride it at 10 mph.
+Fluid bike trainers provide this exponential increase.

 The problem of leakage

-This is not to be confused with a magnetic trainer that uses the repulsive forces of magnets.
-The magnets in the Kurt Kinetics are arranged to attract each other, thereby locking the two parts of the trainer together without them having to be in the same chamber.
+This is not to be confused with a magnetic trainer that uses magnets' repulsive forces.
+The magnets in the Kurt Kinetics are arranged to attract each other, thereby locking the two parts of the trainer together without having to be in the same chamber.

-Some excellent YouTube videos demonstrate this innovative design, and if you are in the market for a bike trainer, you would be wise to check them out.
-I have embedded an excellent Kurt Kinetic video on the 'Kurt Kinetic Road Machine reviews' link above if you do not want to do much sleuthing.
+Some excellent YouTube videos demonstrate this innovative design, and if you are in the market for a bike trainer, you should check them out.
+If you do not want to do much sleuthing, I have embedded an excellent Kurt Kinetic video on the 'Kurt Kinetic Road Machine reviews' link above.

 With no O-rings to fail under the intense heat created by the impeller going through the silicone, Kurt Kinetic trainers are about as foolproof as any out there on the market.